 - I was in charge of delivering on time and I had to manage team members from Marketing, Sales, Graphic Design, and Product Management.

 - The designer that was assigned to the project was very talented, but unfortunately missed a deadline that I assigned.
 When I approached him about it, he blew up at me.

 Why We Like Them

 These bullets provide good context — it was an important and complex project with a tight deadline.
 The designer not only missed a deadline but threw a fit when called on it.
-This is a real conflict that could have led to disaster if handled poorly.
+This is a real conflict with a coworker that could have led to disaster if handled poorly.

 Tip: Don’t get too caught up in unnecessary details.
 The interviewer doesn’t need to know about the color scheme of the brochure, the history of the trade show, or the designer’s weird wardrobe choices.

 Talk about the key actions that you took.
-In the case of a conflict story, the focus should be on how to resolved the disagreement in a professional and productive way.
+In the case of a conflict story, the focus should be on how to resolve the disagreement in a professional and productive way.

 Example Approach Bullets

 - I was taken aback by his response, but I remained calm.
 I acknowledged that the deadlines were tight and explained again the reasoning and the importance of having the brochure ready for the trade show.